aaronkcarpenter/PropertyPortfolio/README.md

 # PropertyPortfolio

-This scraper was created to pull the various property types and information on each propery within Harrison County, TX
+### This scraper was created to pull the various property types and information on each property within Harrison County, TX

+## Technology Used
+* JavaScript
+* Cheerio
+* Request
+* Request-Promise